bitfocus/companion-module-renewedvision-propresenter/HELP.md

 $(propresenter:total_slides)  | The total number of slides in the current document, or "N/A" if unknown.
 $(propresenter:presentation_name) | The name of the current presentation, or "N/A" if unknown.
 $(propresenter:connection_status) | The current connection status to ProPresenter ("Disconnected" or "Connected").
+$(propresenter:watched_clock_current_time) | In the config of this module, you can specify the index of a clock (timer) that you want to monitor.
+This dynamic variable will be updated once per second to the current value of the clock specified.
+You could use this to display a live timer value on a button!
+$(propresenter:current_stage_display_index) | Index of the currently selected stage display layout (updated whenever a new layout is selected)
+$(propresenter:current_stage_display_name) | Name of the currently selected stage display layout (updated whenever a new layout is selected)